bgruening/docker-galaxy-blast/README.md

 For more details about this command line or specific usage, please consult the [`README`](https://github.com/bgruening/docker-galaxy-stable/blob/master/README.md) of the main Galaxy Docker image, on which the current image is based.

+= Reproducibility of your search results

+BLAST databases are updated daily and are not versioned.
+This is a general problem for reproducibility of search results.
+In Galaxy we track the program version, all settings and the input files.
+The underlying database can be tracked but this is usually very storage expensive.
+Note that the large NCBI BLAST databases exceeds 100 GB in size.
+To enable 100% reproducibility you can simply create your own BLAST datbase with Galaxy.
+Download your database as FASTA file and use the tool `NCBI BLAST+ makeblastdb` to convert your FASTA file to a proper BLAST database.
+These steps are reproducibly, with all settings and inputs.

+If you want to use the precalculated BLAST databases from the [NCBI FTP server](ftp://ftp.ncbi.nlm.nih.gov/blast/db/) you can configure your BLAST Galaxy instance to use those.
+Please have a look at [Using large external BLAST databases](#large_databases).
+We have plans to make this a lot simples by using Galaxy *data managers*.
+You can track to progess here: https://github.com/peterjc/galaxy_blast/issues/22

+Please understand that we cannot ship the NCBI BLAST databases by default in this Docker container, as we try to keep the image as small as possible.

+= Using large external BLAST databases

+You can get BLAST databases directly from the [NCBI server](ftp://ftp.ncbi.nlm.nih.gov/blast/db/) and include them into your Galaxy docker container.

+ - Download your databases from [ftp://ftp.ncbi.nlm.nih.gov/blast/db/](ftp://ftp.ncbi.nlm.nih.gov/blast/db/).
+   You can use the NCBI suggested [perl script](http://www.ncbi.nlm.nih.gov/blast/docs/update_blastdb.pl) to automatize this step.
+ - Store all your BLAST databases in one directory, for example `/galaxy_store/data/blast_databases/`.
+ - Start your Galaxy container with `-v /galaxy_store/data/blast_databases/:/data/` to have access your databases inside of your container.
+ - Start your Galaxy container with ``-v /home/user/galaxy_storage/:/export/`` to export all config files to your host operating system,
+ - Modify your `blast*.loc` files under `/home/user/galaxy_storage/galaxy-central/tool-data/blast*.loc` on your host, or under `/export/galaxy-central/tool-data/blast*.loc` from within your container.
+ - You need to add the paths to your blast databases.
+A path points to the BLAST databases accessible from within Docker and looks like `/data/swissprot/swissprot`.
+ - Restart your Galaxy instance, for example with ```docker exec <container name> supervisorctl restart galaxy:```

+From now on you should see predifined BLAST databases in your Galaxy User Interface if you choose `Locally installed BLAST database`.

 # Contributers